RoboFAC: A Comprehensive Framework for Robotic Failure Analysis and Correction: Introduction

-In this work, we propose a comprehensive robotic failure analysis and correction framework.
-As illustrated in Figure~\ref{fig:overview}, we first construct a large-scale and diverse dataset of robotic failures (\textbf{RoboFAC dataset}) covering robotic tasks of varying complexity in both simulated and real-world environments.
-The dataset incorporates diverse backgrounds and camera viewpoints, enhancing its visual diversity.
-We categorize robotic failures into six types, organized across different levels of execution, including task planning error, motion planning error, and execution control error.
-Our dataset is labeled with multi-dimensional information, comprising eight question types and totaling 78K video-question-answer (QA) pairs.
-Based on this dataset, we establish a comprehensive evaluation benchmark that assesses multimodal models' capabilities in robotic failure video understanding.
+To bridge this gap, we propose a comprehensive robotic failure analysis and correction framework (\textbf{RoboFAC}).
+As illustrated in Figure~\ref{fig:overview}, we begin by constructing a large-scale and diverse robotic failure analysis and correction dataset (\textbf{RoboFAC dataset}), covering tasks of varying complexity in both simulated and real-world environments.
+Rather than merely collecting diverse scenes, we intentionally vary backgrounds, object configurations, and camera viewpoints to expose the model to realistic visual perturbations, thereby improving its robustness to domain shifts.

-Leveraging the RoboFAC dataset, we build a multimodal large model (\textbf{RoboFAC model}) capable of performing robotic task understanding, failure analysis, and failure correction based on robot video.
-Evaluation results show that our RoboFAC-7B model achieves state-of-the-art performance, outperforming GPT-4o by 34.1\% on the benchmark.
-To further validate the failure correction capability, we integrate our model into a control pipeline as an external critic for the VLA model, enabling it to provide recovery suggestions when the VLA model encounters failures.
-Experiments on five real-world tasks demonstrate that our model improves the success rate by an average of 13.75\%, outperforming GPT-4o.